Bio-inspired decision making in robot swarms under biases: Results

 \subsection{Collective perception with a minimalistic robot swarm}

 We employ the investigated decentralised decision-making mechanisms to enable efficient collective perception in a minimalistic robot swarm.
-As illustrated by the finite state machines in Figure~\ref{fig:bias}A-B, each robot can be in one of three states depending on its opinion: committed to option A (state $A$), committed to option B (state $B$), or uncommitted (state $U$).
+As illustrated in Figure~\ref{fig:robot-fsm}A-B, robots can be committed to option A (state $A$) or option B (state $B$); under the cross-inhibition mechanism (Figure~\ref{fig:robot-fsm}B), robots may also be uncommitted (state $U$).
 Committed robots broadcast their opinion to nearby peers, while uncommitted robots remain silent.
-In both direct-switch and cross-inhibition mechanisms, robots periodically read a message from a randomly selected neighbour and update their opinion accordingly.
-The decision diagram in Figure~\ref{fig:schema}A describes how a robot currently committed to option A decides whether to retain or change its opinion.
-These state transitions can also be modelled as chemical-like reaction networks (Figure~\ref{fig:schema}B), where opinion changes are described by reaction rates.
-For the cross-inhibition mechanism, we consider two types of asocial dynamics: after an asocial event (e.g., self-sourcing), robots either become uncommitted (type 1) or switch directly to the new opinion (type 2).
+In both direct-switch and cross-inhibition mechanisms, robots periodically read a message from a randomly selected neighbour and update their opinion accordingly (Figure~\ref{fig:bias}F).
+For cross-inhibition, we consider two variants of the response to asocial events: after receiving asocial information (e.g., through self-sourcing), robots either become uncommitted (type-1) or switch directly to the new opinion (type-2).

-Figures~\ref{fig:bias}A-B and \ref{fig:schema} present the basic algorithmic models which, thanks to their simplicity, allow generalisation of insights across domains and applications, from robotics to natural collectives.
-However, when implementing these basic algorithms in physical robots, certain adaptations are required to meet the constraints of real-world applications.
-A critical aspect regards quality estimation.
-Sampling the environment to determine the option quality can require time, either because options may correspond to specific spatial locations that robots need to visit~\cite{talamaliSciRob2021, valentini|ferrante|hamann|dorigo:2015}, or to distributed environmental features that the robots need to repeatedly sample~\cite{valentini|brambilla|hamann|dorigo:2016,chinIROS2023ImperfectCPerception}.
-Following earlier approaches~\cite{zakir2022,valentini|hamann|dorigo:2014,valentini|ferrante|hamann|dorigo:2015}, we extend the basic decision-making algorithms by introducing two alternating phases: exploration and dissemination (see finite state machine in Figure~\ref{fig:fsm}A and Supplementary Text 2).
-During exploration, a robot estimates the quality of its currently supported option; during dissemination, it broadcasts its opinion to neighbours.
+Figures~\ref{fig:robot-fsm}A–B show basic algorithmic representations of the individual-level decision mechanisms, whose simplicity enables insights that generalise across domains, from robotics to natural collectives.
+Implementing these mechanisms in physical robots, however, requires adaptations to account for real-world constraints.
+A critical aspect is quality estimation.
+Determining the quality of an option may take time, either because robots must visit spatial locations~\cite{talamaliSciRob2021,valentini|ferrante|hamann|dorigo:2015} or repeatedly sample distributed environmental features~\cite{Hamann:ANTS:2026,chinIROS2023ImperfectCPerception}.
+Following earlier approaches~\cite{zakir2022,valentini|hamann|dorigo:2014,valentini|ferrante|hamann|dorigo:2015}, we therefore extend the basic algorithms by introducing two alternating phases: exploration and dissemination (Figure~\ref{fig:robot-fsm}C and Supplementary Text ST2).
+During exploration, robots estimate the quality of their currently supported option; during dissemination, they broadcast their opinion to neighbours.